tjohnston-softdev/aurion-assessment-2110/readme.md

 Assessment instructions were sent as a MS Word document which I interpreted into a [markdown file](./instructions.md) along with personal implementation details.

 This attempt was developed across 12-15 October 2021 and immediately shared to the general public.
+An updated version with unit tests was released on xx October 2021.

 ## Running